-Well, it may help to hide behind data, to justify a decision, but I think that in the end it has to be a decision taken by people.
+Well, it may help to hide behind data, to justify a decision, but I think in the end it has to be a decision taken by people.
 We can support it with data, but it will always be an ultimate decision of a political nature and one for which we should start educating citizens, because it is not going to be easy.

 Right now, those who decide on the use and distribution of water are the Confederations, right?

 Yes, they use resource allocation models, allocating the resource among those entitled to use it, not prioritising some uses over others in a clear and strategic way.